PUB HLTH 7122A - MPH Dissertation Part 1

 * Exemptions will be rare but may be necessary in some circumstances to avoid significant disadvantage to a particular student.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course the student will be able to

 1 Successfully collaborate with colleagues and supervisor(s) in the development, design and execution of a research project.
 2 Demonstrate the skills required to conduct independent research, including the ability to conduct effective literature searches, critically appraise the literature, and compile information.
 3 Select and use an appropriate qualitative and/or quantitative research methodology to investigate a research problem or issue relevant to Public Health.
 4 Identify and communicate the ethical dimensions of research and demonstrate the skills and attitudes of an ethical researcher.
-5 Use appropriate communication style and terminology to present evidence-based ideas effectively, whether within a research seminar or conference presentation, or via academic writing.
+5 Develop an understanding of public health competencies by undertaking professional development activities and reflecting upon the experience.
+6 Use appropriate communication style and terminology to present research findings effectively in oral and written form.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge